Kevin Valentine

-Kevin Valentine is an American rock drummer who is best known for being a member of Donnie Iris and the Cruisers.
+Kevin Kosec, known professionally as Kevin Valentine, is an American rock drummer who is best known for being a member of Donnie Iris and the Cruisers.
 Valentine played drums on all of the band's early albums during the 1980s.

 Valentine has recorded as a member of Breathless, The Innocent, Godz, Rosie, Shadow King, The Lou Gramm Band and Neverland.

 He also performed (on a session basis) on the Kiss albums Hot In The Shade, Revenge and Psycho Circus, playing on all tracks but one on Psycho Circus.
-The one track he did not play was "Into the Void", performed by Ace Frehley.
+The one track he did not play was "Into the Void", performed by Peter Criss.
 On Revenge, he played on one song, "Take It Off" and played on "You Love Me to Hate You" and "King Of Hearts" on Hot in the Shade.
 He was also a touring member of Cinderella.
 Valentine is also a sound mixer for many prominent TV shows, such as The Good Wife, Legion, Better Call Saul, El Camino: A Breaking Bad Movie, Ozark, and The Nevers.